-Aviation Colour Codes are based on four colours and are only intended for use by the international Civil Aviation community.
-Unlike the New Zealand Volcanic Alert Levels, they do not provide information about the impact of volcanic activity on the ground, in the air, or near the volcano.
-Instead, they provide the aviation sector with some general awareness of volcanic activity and potential presence of volcanic ash in the atmosphere.
+The Aviation Colour Code system is based on four colours and is only intended for use by the international civil aviation community.
+The system is defined by the International Civil Aviation Organization, and GNS Science allocates the levels for our volcanoes – this information is in our Volcanic Alert Bulletins.
+The Aviation Colour Codes provide the aviation community with information about volcanic activity and the potential presence of volcanic ash in the atmosphere.
 This information enables the aviation sector to make decisions about aviation safety and flight routes, especially for long-haul flights.

-Example: ACC Code Orange indicates that a volcanic eruption is underway but with little or no ash being produced
+Example: Aviation Colour Code Orange indicates that a volcanic eruption is underway but with little or no ash being produced.

 |ICAO Colour Code||Status of activity of volcano|